Neural Fake Factor Estimation Using Data-Based Inference: Method Validation Using a Representative LHC Analysis

 To validate the ML-based Fake Factor method, we define a straightforward data analysis to measure the $W$ boson transverse mass $\mt$ from the $W$ boson decaying into an electron and a corresponding neutrino ($W \to e \nu$).
 We use the ATLAS Open Data sample from Run~2 collected in the years \num{2015} and \num{2016}~\cite{ATLAS_Open_Data}.
 Events are required to pass single-electron triggers, with the reconstructed electron required to match the triggering object.
 Additionally, the requirements are: $\pt$ of the electron above \qty{25}{\GeV}, missing transverse energy in the event $\MET>\qty{30}{\GeV}$, at least one jet present and the $b$-jet veto implemented.
 The main background contributions in this channel after these selection cuts are $W$+jets and $t\bar{t}$ events.
 To define our control and signal kinematic regions, we use transverse mass $\mt$ defined as

 where $\Delta \phi$ is the azimuthal angle between the electron and the missing transverse energy directions.
 The control region (CR) is defined with the requirement $\mt<\qty{60}{\GeV}$, while the signal region (SR) is defined with $\mt>\qty{60}{\GeV}$, to ensure orthogonality.
 This selection is loosely inspired by the measurement of the $W$-boson mass in Ref.~\cite{Wboson}.
+We deliberately set up our benchmark analysis to be quite simple in selection, with a minimal set of cuts to demonstrate that it works well for describing the fake contribution across a wide range of kinematics and for substantial real lepton contamination (subtraction) as well.

 The events are further divided into two categories, \textit{tight} and \textit{loose}, referring to the electron reconstruction requirements, that can be used in the Fake Factor method.
 In these two categories, tight leptons pass the tight identification and loose isolation criteria, while loose leptons fail both.

 We have chosen five different kinematic observables for the ML training: $\pt$, $\MET$, $\eta$, number of jets ($\jets$), and $\mt$.
 The control region distributions of a subset of these observables for both tight and loose selections are shown in Figure~\ref{fig:CR_distributions}.
 The machine learning model is trained using these observables (four continuous and one discrete) as input features in the control region to estimate the fake factor.